igorlima/unapologetic-snippets/docs/languages/golang/index.md

 To build a Go program for a different operating systems and architecture, run something like: `GOOS=linux GOARCH=ppc64 go build`

+## What is Golang used for?

+The reason why Google created Golang is to clear up software issues of scalability, where resources are limited by hardware.
+In other words, it’s convenient when it addresses bottleneck issues in processing time.

 ----